Locked 2025 Movie Plot

 The ending of the film was definitely uplifting, but it didn't feel fair to me.
 Eddie should have lost something, just as William lost his life.
 In my opinion, it would have felt more believable and appropriate for both of them to commit a crime against each other, regardless of the size, scope, or type of that crime.

-Finally, the movie Locked is entertaining due to its excitement, although it’s a bit slow to develop its plot.
+Finally, the movie Locked is entertaining because of its excitement, though it’s a bit slow to develop its plot.
 It has some points worth exploring and contemplating.
 The acting and cinematography are very good, and the directing is just okay.
 The story is somewhat decent.
-The final result wasn’t satisfying for me, but it’s a movie you can watch only once.
+The final result wasn’t satisfying for me, but it’s a film you can watch only once.

 Comments